 How it works

 There are generally two types of basic storage virtualisation.
 One is file-based, the other is block-based.
 Whether you realise it or not, you are already familiar with file-based storage.
 It is the same system that you use to save data in your existing hard drives and cloud storage.
 File goes into folder.
 Folder goes in drive.
-Simple, SQL database stuff.
+This is simple, SQL database stuff.

 Virtual storage uses a specific file-based technology called network-attached storage (NAS).
 Compared to your average server, NAS offers faster data access and is easier to both set-up and manage.
 And when used for this purpose, the devices can be pooled together and managed centrally.